cvbate/NYCAirQuality/README.md

     `sudo apt-get install postgresql`

 Go to your instances and click on the name of your instance to open the configuration panel.
 I named mine postgres.
 Scroll down to "Connect to this instance" and click on OPEN CLOUD SHELL.

 <img src="Imgs/opencloudshell.png" alt="drawing" width="450"/>

 Upon clicking OPEN CLOUD SHELL something similar to this code will be automatically pasted into your terminal.
 Press enter to execute the code:
     `gcloud sql connect postgres --user=postgres --quiet`
-    or to connect directly to your database add the --database="name of database"
+    or to connect directly to your database add the `--database=<name of database>`
     `gcloud sql connect postgres --user=postgres --database=NYCAirQuality --quiet`

-This is the code that you will run every time you want to access your Database in GC's SQLShell
+This is the code that you will run every time you want to access your Postgres database from Cloud Shell.

-The tutorial I looked at also said to then do this code which will allow you to access postgres just by typing psql in the Cloud Terminal, however when I tired to run it, it timed out before asking me for my password.
-It seems like this is unnecessary and the previous code will also work fine.

-`psql -h <publicIPAddress> -U postgres`

-Next, install postGIS in the bin of postgresql -- see [Troublshooting](#troubleshooting) for recurring issues accessing postGIS
+Next, install postGIS in the bin of postgresql -- see [Troubleshooting](#troubleshooting) for recurring issues accessing postGIS

 ```console
 <email>>@cloudshell:/usr/lib/postgresql/16/bin (nycairquality)$ sudo apt install postgis